What are VOCs and VOC Emissions?

-Volatile Organic Compounds (a VOC to those in the know) are carbon-containing chemicals used in many day-to-day products.
-From upholstered and flexible polyurethane foam furniture like crib mattresses to carpet, vinyl flooring, adhesives, composite wood, cosmetics, air fresheners, and cleaners, VOCs are omnipresent in our lives and homes.
+Volatile Organic Compounds (VOCs to those in the know) are carbon-containing chemicals used in many day-to-day products.
+From upholstered and flexible polyurethane foam furniture like crib mattresses, to carpet, vinyl flooring, adhesives, composite wood, cosmetics, air fresheners, and cleaning products, VOCs are omnipresent in our lives and homes.

 A study by the United States Environmental Protection Agency found

 levels of about a dozen common organic pollutants to be 2 to 5 times higher inside homes than outside, regardless of whether the homes were located in rural or highly industrial areas.
 TEAM studies indicated that while people are using products containing organic chemicals, they can expose themselves and others to very high pollutant levels, and elevated concentrations can persist in the air long after the activity is completed.